-I read for the times a book transports me as Ready Player One did.
+I read for the times a book transports me in the same way as Ready Player One.
 My reading of this book was seamless and filmic — and synchronous, because my real and made-up worlds have a habit of colliding.

 Mere weeks before reading, a midnight google of “What did Roberta Williams do after Sierra?” led me back to Adventure and Dig Dug, both of which happen to be mentioned by Wade, the protagonist.

 Naturally, I was compelled to seek out these old videogames and play them (along with Digger, Bubble Bobble, Zelda, etc.).
 And in doing so, I discovered that the desperate hours spent in these games as a child are just as fervour-filled when playing as an adult.

 The experience makes me want to reach into the pages of this book and tell Wade that Halliday recreated the 1980s in the OASIS not to relive his troubled childhood, but to preserve his access to the fantasy, the familiarity, the escape.

 The wonder of Halliday’s OASIS is built on users’ abilities to experience created worlds in virtual reality.
 This VR experience includes the ability to choose and change one’s own avatar, which can be completely different to the real world — and this technology really is close to hand.